Questions to ask during a free consultation

 What You're Actually Evaluating

-As you move through these questions, you're doing more than gathering information.
-You're evaluating three things: competence, honesty, and fit.
+As you move through these questions, you're evaluating three things: competence, honesty, and fit.
 Competence is whether they know what they're doing.
 Honesty is whether they're straight with you about what they don't know and what the risks are.
 Fit is whether you can actually work together — whether their communication style matches what you need, whether their fee structure is acceptable, whether you feel heard and respected in the room.

 All three matter.
 An extremely competent attorney who doesn't communicate is worse than a less experienced attorney who keeps you in the loop.
 An honest attorney who charges fees you can't afford doesn't help you.
 A great personality is worthless if the attorney doesn't know how to handle your case.